ternaus/ternaus.github.io/_posts/2020-08-27-interview-to-analyticsindia-full-version.markdown

 ## Q: What books and other resources have you used in your journey?

 The only book about machine learning that I read was [Deep Learning by Ian Goodfellow](https://amzn.to/3hSz3L5).
 I read numerous blog posts and papers about ML.
 I love to watch presentations from the winners of the machine learning competitions and read their solutions.
 There is a lot of value there.
-My primary resource to improve my knowledge in data science is the Russian speaking community [ODS.AI](https://ods.ai/).
+My primary resource to improve data science knowledge is the Russian speaking community [ODS.AI](https://ods.ai/)..
 Thousands of data scientists from all over the world, industry experts, researchers, and kagglers.
 For every data science-related question that I have, there is someone who knows the topic and can educate me.

 ## Q: What were the initial challenges?
 How did you address them?